sebjwallace/jass/README.md

 ###### Events

-Styles can be modified in reaction to events.
-All thats needed is a listener declared in the styles declaration and a trigger.
-A trigger can be called from anywhere in the project where the global RSS object is available.
+Styles can be modified on events within the project.
+All that's needed is a listener and a trigger.
+The listener is defined within a selector, and a trigger is used anywhere within the project where the RSS object is available.

 ```javascript
 render(){